Protecting Transgender Students from Discrimination at School

 For Ash, the firm’s work transformed his senior year, allowing him to go to school like every other student, and focus on his studies, after-school activities, and college applications.
 The appeals court ruling on the eve of his graduation made the struggle all the more meaningful.
 As Ash put it, the victory was “encouraging and empowering” because it helped “other trans youth and gender nonconforming youth to live more authentically.”

 More broadly, the Seventh Circuit’s decision in Whitaker has helped advance transgender rights around the country.
 The decision has been cited by federal district and appellate courts ruling in favor of other transgender students both inside and outside the Seventh Circuit.
-Even outside of the context of education, federal courts have cited the decision in discrimination cases supporting the rights of transgender employees, service members, and others, including in the firm’s ongoing challenge to Wisconsin Medicaid’s blanket exclusion of transition-related health care coverage for transgender beneficiaries in Flack v.
+Even outside of the context of education, federal courts have cited the decision in discrimination cases supporting the rights of transgender employees, service members, and others, including in the firm’s successful challenge to Wisconsin Medicaid’s blanket exclusion of transition-related health care coverage for transgender beneficiaries in Flack v.
 Wisconsin Department of Health Services.

 The Case Team